 '''

-prc_show_rm_configuration vs_count 0
+dfxc_show_rm_configuration vs_count 0

-prc_show_rm_configuration vs_count 1
+dfxc_show_rm_configuration vs_count 1

 '''

-The values for the bitstream sizes and address are reported here.
+The values for the bitstream sizes and address for both clearing and partial bitstreams are reported here.
 These values could then be modified to account for necessary adjustments to the size or location of the bitstream.
 Different indices can be added to insert new RMs.
-Note that this query cannot be done for vs_shift, as the vs_shift VSM is not in the shutdown state.
+Note that this query cannot be done for vs. shift, as the vs. shift VSM is not in the shutdown state.